rimjamali/OpenClassrooms-WebAgency/README.md

 In english :

-Web Design project : HTML5, CSS3 and Responsive Design
+Web Design project : HTML5, CSS3 and Responsive Design (Media Queries).
-(Media Queries).
-Integrating a design originally made with Photoshop.
-Content writing.
+Integrated a one page design originally made with Photoshop (the links in the page are voluntarily not functional : The project only focuses on copying the Photoshop design).
+Wrote the page content.

 In French :